Evolution and determinants of firm-level systemic risk in local production networks

 \section{Introduction}

-Production networks arise as firms exchange goods and services that are needed for their own production~\cite{atalay2011network,Lorincz:2024aa}.
-The resulting interdependencies between suppliers, manufacturers, and consumers in industries and geographic regions amplify economic and technological progress and are crucial to the functioning of modern economies~\cite{McNerney:2022aa, foreign_structural_change}.
-However, production networks have become increasingly vulnerable~\cite{choi2006supply, Craighead:2007aa}, as a consequence of the growing globalization, interconnectedness, and complexity of supply chains~\cite{CHENG20142328, surana2005} as well as the constant effort toward efficiency~\cite{just-in-time}.
-Interconnectedness, in particular, means that disruptions affecting firms in one region or sector can ripple across the entire network, with large-scale economic consequences~\cite{barrot2016input}.
-The propagation of shocks through global supply chains has occurred several times recently.
-For example, natural disasters such as Hurricane Katrina and the Fukushima earthquake had economic impacts far beyond the area directly affected ~\cite{inoue2019firm, Aldrighetti:2021aa, carvalho2021jap}.
-Similarly, geopolitical events, such as the Russian invasion of Ukraine, disrupted global grain supplies for the importing nations~\cite{ukrinvasion}.
-In the paramount case of the COVID-19 pandemic, the lockdown measures and subsequent factory shutdowns had a disruptive effect on global production networks, impacting entire economies that have been unable to supply basic goods to the population~\cite{guan2020global, chowdhury2021covid, pichler2020production, pichler2022simultaneous, Ivanov:2021aa}.
-These events have triggered a growing interest in assessing systemic risk -- specifically, understanding how disruptions can propagate through production networks and cause large-scale economic effects, and how local networks face external shocks through their export and import connections.
+Production networks arise as firms exchange goods and services that are needed for their own production \cite{atalay2011network,Lorincz:2024aa}.
+The resulting interdependencies between suppliers, manufacturers, and consumers across industries and geographic regions foster economic and technological progress and are essential to the functioning of modern economies \cite{choi2006supply,McNerney:2022aa, foreign_structural_change}.
+However, production networks have become increasingly vulnerable \cite{Ivanov:2021aa}, as a consequence of the growing globalization, interconnectedness, and complexity of supply chains \cite{choi2001supply, CHENG20142328, surana2005,Kim:2015aa,Brintrup:2017aa} as well as the constant drive toward efficiency \cite{just-in-time,kannan2005just}.
+Interconnectedness, in particular, implies that disruptions affecting firms in one region or sector can ripple across the entire network, with large-scale economic consequences \cite{barrot2016input,inoue2019firm,Aldrighetti:2021aa}.
+The propagation of shocks through global supply chains has occurred repeatedly in recent years.
+For example, natural disasters such as Hurricane Katrina and the Fukushima earthquake had economic impacts far beyond the area directly affected \cite{inoue2023disruption, carvalho2021jap, kashiwagi2021propagation}.
+Similarly, geopolitical events, such as the Russian invasion of Ukraine, disrupted global grain supplies for importing nations \cite{ukrinvasion,ukraine2025korovkin}.
+In the paramount case of the Covid-19 pandemic, lockdown measures and the subsequent factory shutdowns had a disruptive effect on global production networks, affecting entire economies that struggled to supply basic goods to the population \cite{guan2020global, chowdhury2021covid, pichler2020production, pichler2022simultaneous}.
+These events have stimulated growing interest in assessing systemic risk -- specifically, understanding how disruptions propagate through production networks and generate large-scale economic effects, and how local networks face external shocks through their export and import connections.